 We see two routes to relief outside of formal reorganisation law for debtors distressed by COVID-related losses in revenue.
 First, the state might intervene to assume some or all of a business debtor's liabilities.
 We term this a 'bail-out', using the phrase in the same way as suggested in the literature, namely "government ... payments (including loans, loan guarantees, cash, and other types of consideration) to a liquidity-constrained private agent in order to enable that agent to pay its creditors or counterparties".
 66 Secondly, the state might intervene to mandate - in a 'one time' way, outside of formal reorganisation law - some degree of forgiveness by creditors or counterparties.
 We term this a 'bail-in', but this should be caveated with an acknowledgment of the differences with bail-in powers in bank resolution.
 A bail-in power given to a bank resolution authority will typically be concerned only with certain classes of financial debt, and the trigger for, and scope of, the bail-in power will be set ex ante.
-67 To the extent that the claimholder has already adjusted to the possibility of the bail-in, it is the debtor that 'pays' for this.
-In contrast, the kind of bail-in we have in mind is a mandatory one-off transfer imposed ex post.
-68 Unlike relief through reorganisation law, bail-ins around the world when a financially distressed but viable business is subject to treatment by the prevailing domestic insolvency law (the 2020 data indicates that practitioners in only 46 of 166 jurisdictions, excluding those with no evidence of practice, and excluding sub-national data, expect such a business to emerge as a going concern).
+67 To the reports/documentdetail/334481468243249486/do-reorganization-costs-matter-for-efficiency-evidence-from-a-bankruptcy-reform-in-colombia (last visited August 8, 2020).
+More generally, the World Bank's current Doing Business (supra note 64) data suggests that piecemeal sales are still the dominant outcome around the world when a financially distressed but viable business is subject to treatment by the prevailing domestic insolvency law (the 2020 data indicates that practitioners in only 46 of 166 jurisdictions, excluding those with no evidence of practice, and excluding sub-national data, expect such a business to emerge as a going concern).